redacademy/citystudio-winter-2016/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.56 =
+* Fix an issue with WP_Hook class introcuded in WP 4.7

+= 5.55 =
+* Fix an issue with resolving URL on export/import when using non-blocking streams client

+= 5.54 =
+* Fix an issue with resolving URL on export/import

+= 5.53 =
+* Send HTTP basic authorization header on upload (fetch method)
+* Add Accept-Encoding, Accept-Charset and Accept-Language on export/import
+* Do not replace already replaced values on database import/export
+* Set silent mode when activating sidewide plugins
+* Replace old media style URLs with the new media style URLs on database import
+* Replace user_level and capabilities user meta keys if tables have empty prefix on export
+* Create separate action for extracting must-use plugins
+* Add option "Do not export must-use plugins" in advanced settings
+* Fix an issue with SSL that produces "Unable to resolve URL..."

 = 5.52 =
 * Simplify the text on import page
 * Fix an issue with special characters on export and import